elidholm/AoC-2024/README.md

 ## 🌟 Why This Challenge?
 Advent of Code is a fantastic opportunity to:
+- Practice learning *how to learn* new things.
 - Improve problem-solving skills.
 - Explore and learn new programming languages.
 - Challenge myself with unfamiliar tools and syntax.